turbot/guardrails-docs/docs/guides/iam/advanced/index.md

 - A number of AWS accounts spread across several production workspaces.
 - A CodeDeploy pipeline per team per workspace.
 Each pipeline has a Guardrails user with `Turbot/Admin`.
-- A collection of smart folders per team per workspace to provide flexibility in scoping policy assignment.
+- A collection of policy packs per team per workspace to provide flexibility in scoping policy assignment.

 To enforce least privilege, all CodeDeploy pipelines were consolidated into a single pipeline per workspace.
-Pre-deploy checks ensured that team members only created policies in their assigned smart folders and only on their assigned resource types.
+Pre-deploy checks ensured that team members only created policies in their assigned policy packs and only on their assigned resource types.

 Policy Checks on Resource Team: